bginsber/BYOA-DrawdownCalculator/README.md

 Visit the live calculator at:

-## 💻 Local Development

-1. Clone the repository
-2. Open `index.html` in your browser
-3. No build process or dependencies required!

 ## 📊 Features

 - **Real-time Calculations**: Instantly see how much gain is needed to recover from a loss